-In addition to fewer deaths among people with HIV, there has also been a shift in the causes of death away from the traditional AIDS-defining illnesses-infections such as pneumocystis pneumonia (PCP), or cancers, such as Kaposi's sarcoma-towards non-HIV related causes.
+In addition to fewer deaths among people with HIV, there has also been a shift in the causes of death away from the traditional AIDS-defining illnesses-infections such as Pneumocystis pneumonia (PCP), or cancers such as Kaposi's sarcoma-towards non-HIV related causes.
 In one US study, deaths at least partially attributable AIDS-related causes decreased ten-fold, from 3.79 per 100 person-years in 1996 to 0.32 per 100 person-years in 2004.
 At the same time, the proportion of people with HIV dying from non-HIV related causes rose from 13% in 1996 to over 40% in 2004.
 Similar figures have been obtained in another US study.
 These non-HIV related causes of death are very similar to those affecting the general population and include heart, liver and lung disease and non-AIDS-related cancers, although the incidence of these conditions is greater among people with HIV than among the general population.
 Both HIV infection and the long-term toxicities associated with antiretroviral therapy may be involved in this increased incidence.
-The same such as the

 Life expectancy for people living with HIV has greatly increased with the introduction of effective antiretroviral therapy.
 A 2007 Canadian study found that average life expectancy for someone who became infected with HIV at age 20 increased from 9 years in 1993-1995 to 23.6 years in 2002-2004.
-This means that in 2004, a person who was 20 years old and newly infected with HIV could have expected to live another 23.6 years on average, or to the age of about 44.79 A 2008 study estimated the average life expectancy for someone infected with HIV at age 20 to be almost 50 years, while preliminary results from a 2010 modeling study suggest that life expectancy for people with HIV in Holland who receive proper care could match that of the general population.^{70, 80}
+This means that in 2004, a person who was 20 years old and newly infected with HIV could have expected to live another 23.6 years on average, or to the age of about 44.
+A 2008 study estimated the average life expectancy for someone infected with HIV at age 20 to be almost 50 years, while results from modeling studies suggest that life expectancy for people with HIV in developed countries who receive proper care could approach that of the general population.
+70, 80, 134

-With increased life expectancy, people with HIV are facing opportunities and challenges associated with long life.
-The medical community has increasingly recognized the importance of managing both HIV and health issues associated with aging, from menopause to cardiovascular disease.
+With increased life expectancy, people with HIV are facing similar opportunities and challenges as the HIV-negative population.
+A 2013 Danish study on the impact of smoking among people with HIV concluded that "in a setting where HIV care is well organized and antiretroviral therapy is free of charge, HIV-infected smokers lose more life-years to smoking than to HIV."
+The medical community has recognized the importance of managing both HIV and health issues associated with aging, from menopause to cardiovascular disease.
 As well, with the prospect of a long life and the knowledge that it is possible to prevent mother-to-child transmission, HIV positive people are having children.
 Some are also accessing fertility services if they have trouble conceiving.
 A 2009 study of HIV-positive women of reproductive age in Ontario reported that 69% desired to give birth and 57% intended to give birth in the future.